Catharism: Annihilation

+Genocide

 Later history

-After the suppression of Catharism, the descendants of Cathars were discriminated against and at times required to live outside towns and their defences.
+After the suppression of Catharism, the descendants of Cathars were discriminated against; at times, they were also required to live outside towns and their defences.
 They retained their Cathar identity, despite their reintegration into Catholicism.
 As such, any use of the term "Cathar" to refer to people after the suppression of Catharism in the 14th century is a cultural or ancestral reference and has no religious implication.
 Nevertheless, interest in the Cathars and their history, legacy and beliefs continues.

 The term Pays cathare, French meaning "Cathar Country", is used to highlight the Cathar heritage and history of the region in which Catharism was traditionally strongest.
-The area is centred around fortresses such as Montségur and Carcassonne; also, the French département of the Aude uses the title Pays cathare in tourist brochures.
+The area is centered around fortresses such as Montségur and Carcassonne; also, the French département of the Aude uses the title Pays cathare in tourist brochures.
 The areas have ruins from the wars against the Cathars that are still visible today.